evgv/evgv/README.md

 ### Work experience:

+#### 2018 – present – Magento  developer / Team Lead  (Svitla Systems, Inc.)

+__Technologies:__ PHP, MySQL, JS (jQuery/PrototypeJs/RequireJs + Gulp/Grunt), HTML/CSS, CMS Magento 1.x/2.x, Composer,  SOAP, XML, REST, Git,

+__Responsibilities:__
+* Requirements analysis and technical design of the software solutions in collaboration with the development team
+* Leadership of a team of mid-level and junior developers, mentoring the developers
+* Responsible for major technical decisions in the development process
+* Software quality assurance (audits, code reviews, testing, etc)
+* Contributes to the corporate IT infrastructure in regards to the automation software and tools, optimization of the structure and processes
+* Extension development
+* Integration of 3rd party applications
+* Technical support and maintenance

 #### 2016 – 2018 – PHP / Magento  developer  (Soft-loft)

-__Technologies:__ PHP, MySQL, JS (jQuery/PrototypeJs/RequireJs + Gulp/Grunt), HTML/CSS, CMS Magento 1.x/2.x, Composer,  SOAP, XML, REST, Git
+__Technologies:__ PHP, MySQL, JS (jQuery/PrototypeJs/RequireJs + Gulp/Grunt), HTML/CSS, CMS Magento 1.x/2.x, Composer,  SOAP, XML, REST, AWS

 __Responsibilities:__
 * Create sites from scratch;